Endeavors

 The Eye's defenses in those areas are represented by Alarm Buttons, actions the rogues need to complete are represented by Objective Buttons, exit points are represented by Escape Buttons, and places safe from danger are represented by Sanctuary Buttons.

 Stealth Actions: Rogues use the Generic and Rogue Actions, listed at the end of this chapter.
-The Eye uses the Eye Actions.
+The Eye uses only the Eye Actions.

 Goal: Remove all Objective Buttons and escape without alerting the Eye.